 New Zealand data shows that, as at January 2018:

 There are 33,000 caregivers currently employed in aged care in New Zealand.
 Between 12,000 and 20,000 more residents will need aged residential care by 2026.
 Demand for workers is expected to increase by between 50% and 75% (full time equivalents) by 2026.
 [Source: Grant Thornton Aged residential care service review (2010).]

 Aged care in New Zealand may be different from what you are used to.
 Because of this, you may need to complete extra training, learn new ways of working or gain further qualifications.

 Aged care in New Zealand is about enabling older people to live with confidence and to participate in society for as long as they can.

-Here are some examples of the types of support you might be providing as an aged care worker in New Zealand.
+The following table has some examples of the types of support you might be asked to provide as an aged care worker in New Zealand.